 The gain or loss on the hedging instrument is recognized as profit or loss in the consolidated statement of income.
 However, changes in the fair value of the hedging instrument are recognized as other comprehensive income if the hedging instrument hedges an equity instrument designated as at fair value through other comprehensive income.
 Regarding the hedging gain or loss on the hedged item, the carrying amount of the hedged item is adjusted and the change is recognized as profit or loss in the consolidated statement of income.
-However, changes in fair value of an equity instruments which the Group elected to present in other comprehensive income.
+However, changes in fair value of an equity instruments which the Group elected to present in other comprehensive income are recognized as other comprehensive income.